 Careers

 As a career, Willie worked in a sawmill for Davidson Industries before joining R. Hoe & Company of New York as a territory sales manager for 15 years, selling equipment to sawmills.
 His territory stretched from the west coast to the Mississippi, requiring travel away from home much of the time.
 Despite the travel, he enjoyed his job, and was sure to phone home to Joyce each night.
 She recalled he once called her from Turkey Foot, KY.
 As we chatted, it was enjoyable to hear them still share a laugh when she said that name.
 Having worked in a sawmill, Willie had gained valuable knowledge of the equipment and was able to utilize the experience and expertise in his sales career.
-As a result, he became the company’s top salesmen each year.
+As a result, he became the company’s top salesman each year.

 Joyce worked for several companies including Copa Mill and Erskin Lumber Company in Swiss Home, as well as Davidson Industries in Mapleton.
 She particularly enjoyed the convenience working for Davidson since it was just a half mile from their Mapleton home.